Tree Root Removal Cost

 Why shouldn't you leave a tree stump in the ground?

-A stump left in the ground can allow tree roots to continue growing and potentially cause problems with underground services or structures.
-It can also attract pests like ants and fungal diseases such as honey fungus, which can spread to other plants.
-A stump ruins the aesthetics of your garden unless you naturalise it to help it blend in.
+A stump left in the ground can allow roots to continue growing and cause problems with underground services or nearby structures.
+It can also attract pests such as ants and fungal diseases like honey fungus, which can spread to other plants in your garden.

 Ready to get a price for your home improvement project?